-During the outbreak of coronavirus (COVID-19), our priority is the health, safety and well-being of our residents, businesses and staff.
+During the coronavirus (COVID-19) pandemic our priority is the health, safety and well-being of our residents, businesses and staff.

-We will follow guidance provided by the government and Public Health England whilst working to continue providing public services.
+We are following government guidance whilst working to continue providing public services.
 Some services will be affected, however, especially in places where residents usually gather together.

 |Service or location||Status|

 The Civic Offices in New Road, Grays is closed for face-to-face services and drop-in attendance at public meetings.

 During this time we ask all residents, wherever possible, to get services and information online.
 It is vital we keep phone lines free for our most vulnerable residents who normally receive face-to-face support – go to support for vulnerable residents.